-Your TaxJar Reports deduct refunds, returns and discounts from the gross sales total in the filing period when the refund actually took place for most states*.
+Your TaxJar Reports deduct refunds, returns and discounts from the gross sales total in the filing period when the refund actually took place for all states!

 Reports for supported states reflect prior period refunds which effectively reduces the sales total for that period, which would also reduce the amount of taxes owed during the time frame.

 - These automatically show up in your account as part of your Actual Sales Tax Collected and Expected Sales Tax Due Reporting for the listed States above, and are listed on your Transactions tab.